deepikasanniboina14/CodeClause_Calculator_in_Python/README.md

 step14:Call the mainloop() method of the root window to start the event loop.

 # Credits:
-The calculator was developed by Sanniboina Deepika.
+The GUI calculator was developed by Sanniboina Deepika.